rackerlabs/support-how-to/content/how-to/cloud-servers/migrations-in-rackspace-cloud/index.md

 periodically performs maintenance or decommissioning work on our cloud server infrastructure, which might require the migration of cloud servers.
 Typically, migrations use the live migration method, which is generally non-impacting to a server's uptime and responsiveness.
-When you can't perform live migrations or a customer doesn't allow you to do so, you can perform an alternative method known as a *reboot migration*.

 #### What is the difference between a live and a reboot migration?